Mr James Hazeldine

 Mr James Hazeldine, BA

 Mr Hazeldine studied Economics and Politics at the University of Sheffield.
 He then went on to the University of London to study for a PGCE in Economics.
 He moved to Charterhouse in 2000 having worked at St George’s College, Weybridge and Ashville College in Harrogate.
-As well as teaching Micro Economics, Mr Hazeldine has held many posts over the years including Head of Careers and eight years as Housemaster of Bodeites.
+As well as teaching Micro Economics, Mr Hazeldine has held many posts over his years at Charterhouse including Head of Careers and eight years as Head of Bodeites.